 The National Institute of Health recommends consuming between 1.1-1.6 grams of omega 3s per day for adults.
 This is in terms of ALA, which then will be converted to DHA and EPA.

-The Best Vegan Omega 3 Sources
+The Best Vegan Omega 3 and 6 Sources [Sortable Table]

 Note that algae has EPA and DHA (which is where fish get theirs), and there are vegan supplements that are made from algae sources.
 Take a look at my guide to the best vegan omega 3 supplements if you’re interested in supplementing.